-Fasting is considered to be generally safe
+- Fasting is generally considered to be safe for most people

-The majority of the benefits result from regulating energy-balance
+- The majority of the benefits result from regulating energy-balance

-Fasting results in increased breakdown of dysfunctional and damaged tissue (autophagy, mitophagy, apoptosis)
+- Fasting results in increased breakdown of dysfunctional and damaged tissue (autophagy, mitophagy, apoptosis)

-Fasting also improves ‘fat adaptation’ (the use of fat for fuel)
+- Fasting also improves ‘fat adaptation’ (the use of fat for fuel)

-Fasting increases cortisol and stress hormone levels but these return to normal with adaptation to fasting
+- Fasting increases cortisol and stress hormone levels but these return to normal with adaptation to fasting

-Fasting is at least as effective for weight/fat loss as calorie restriction but is more effective for reducing IGF-1
+- Fasting is at least as effective for weight/fat loss as calorie restriction but is more effective for reducing IGF-1

-Fasting benefits asthma, autoimmune conditions, reduces side-effects from chemotherapy, reduces blood pressure, and improves mood disorders and skin health
+- Fasting benefits asthma, autoimmune conditions, reduces side-effects from chemotherapy, reduces blood pressure, and improves mood disorders and skin health

 Fasting has recently re-entered the mainstream consciousness as a diet and lifestyle practice that is perceived as an easy and effective way to improve health.
 Fasting though is nothing new and has been a dietary strategy employed for mental, physical, and spiritual health for millennia.
 A ‘natural’ free-living human, throughout much of our existence as a species, would have gone through frequent periods of fasting, both day-to-day and periodically.
 Only very recently have we had an abundance of food which has caused fasting to be seen as outside of the norm.
 The adaptations that we have developed to respond to nutrient and energy scarcity allowed us to survive in varied environments and through times of scarcity.
 As it turns out, many of these adaptations are also beneficial to health and to our ability to not just survive but to thrive.